Anas-Sasa/Contact-Management/README.md

-### Contact-Management
+# Contact-Management

-- A procedural programming project to exercise built to practice core Python skills.
+> - A procedural programming project to exercise built to practice core Python skills.

-- This project focuses on fundamental programming concepts without using object-oriented programming.
+> - Focuses on: Fundamental programming concepts explored through exercises on dictionaries, nested if statements, and functions

-- Tech: Using pure Python
+> - Tech: Using Python